20 Best SaaS Landing Pages and Why They Convert So Well

 • Social proof.
 Having social proof on your SaaS landing page will make it easier to convince users to sign up for free trials.
 Social proof could come in the form of customer testimonials, notable customers, star ratings, or case studies.

 • Contact form.
 Having a contact form is essential since some users may start scrolling past the “start free trial” button if they have unanswered questions.
-Having these contact form fields lower on the page will help capture leads that are still on the fence.
+Having these contact form fields lower on the page will help capture leads who are still on the fence.

 • Demo video.
 Product demo videos are a great way to address the pain points that most users have and show off core product capabilities.
 Product demo videos are especially important for complex products that users may have a difficult time fully grasping.